BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/About/RoadMaps/GenshinRoadmap.md

 * Pros and Cons
 * FAQs and Misconceptions
 * Community tier list?!
+* Nuanced tricks, quirks  (eg: Shogun's puppet does not breath cold air in Dragonspine)
 * ...

 ## Individual pages for each weapon